Comparison between Rigid and Overconvergent Cohomology with Coefficients: Overconvergent de Rham--Witt and Monsky--Washnitzer cohomology with coefficients

 The algebra $R\langle t_1,\ldots,t_n\rangle^\dagger$ satisfies Weierstra\ss{} preparation and division and has the Artin approximation property.

-We turn now to the special case, when $R=W(k)$ for a perfect field $k$ of characteristic $p$.
+We turn now to the special case, when $R=W(k)$ for the field $k$ above.
 The notation is as in \cite{Davis}.
 Let $\Spec(\overline{B})$ be a smooth affine variety over $k$.
-There exists a lift of the form $B=W(k)[x_1,\ldots,x_n]/(f_1,\ldots,f_m)$ and we consider the associated Monsky--Washnitzer algebra
+There exists a smooth lift of the form $B=W(k)[x_1,\ldots,x_n]/(f_1,\ldots,f_m)$ (cf. \cite[p.
+35]{vanderPut}) and we consider the associated Monsky--Washnitzer algebra